 All children in reception are assessed against the Early Learning Goals at the end of their year in reception.
 The Early Learning Goals are split into the same areas as set out above and children work towards and are assessed against set statements and criterion.
 You can find the statements that children are assessed against below.

 At Grange Primary School we follow the Little Wandle scheme for phonics and begin teaching phonics early on in reception.
 Children are taught to recognise individual letter sounds and the sounds that groups of letters make (phonemes).
 It is important that the children learn the 'pure' sound in order for them to blend sounds together to read words.
-The video below explains the importance of using 'pure' sounds and lets you hear what each letter or group of letters should sound like.
+The videos below explain the importance of using 'pure' sounds and let you hear what each letter or group of letters should sound like.

 Once the children have learned the first set, or phase, of sounds, we will send them home with a book which they will be able to read.
 The children should be able to use their knowledge of each sound to 'blend' the letters together to read each word.
 The video below shows how you can help your child to blend the sounds together to read words.